 - A great start is to base your leadership philosophy on the formula suggested in Daniel Pink’s book “Drive”, which identifies three key principle to unleash the full motivation and innovative power of your team: Mastery – giving your people the opportunity to find their own field of expertise and support them to acquire the necessary skills to excel in there.

 Autonomy – Do not micromanage.
 Empower your people, trust them and provide them with a great deal of autonomy.
 In that way, you will turn compliance into engagement.

 - See everything as a possibility to innovate!
 Do not only try to innovate your core product.
-Everything what is happening in your company is worth being innovated.
-Maybe it is your small everyday supporting processes that need a new twist to make your team more effective, efficient and motivated
+Everything that is happening in your company is worth being innovated.
+Maybe it is your small every day supporting processes that need a new twist to make your team more effective, efficient and motivated

 About the author:

 Laura Bechthold is the FLI’s Executive Director.
 Before that, she has worked as an entrepreneurship researcher and social entrepreneur.
 She holds a B.A. in Corporate Management & Economics from Zeppelin University, a M.Sc. in Sustainability Science and Policy from Maastricht University, and a Master of Business Research from Ludwig-Maxmilians-University in Munich.
 Further, she is currently in the final stage of her PhD in the field of “Fostering Female Entrepreneurship” at the Max-Planck-Institute for Innovation and Competition.
 She has worked as program coordinator and educator at the Center For Digital Technology and Management (CDTM).